 As soda has become a more common drink, and companies have released versions of their most popular products without any sugar in them, water seems to have somewhat fallen by the wayside.
 Water remains one of the most important parts of a person’s diet, and not only because it keeps us satiated.

 Experts recommend an intake of up to 66 ounces of water a day.
 Without this essential hydration, you could find yourself struggling with constipation, as not enough water is getting through your system.
-It’s an incredibly simple thing to do, so drinking water is a no-brainer for anyone seeking to improve the health of their digestive system.
+It’s an incredibly simple thing to do, so drinking water is a no-brainer for anyone seeking to improve the health of their digestion.

 Work On Your Diet

 Of course, the foods going through your digestive tract are going to have a huge impact on what exactly happens in your intestines.
-Modern additions to our diets, such as food additives, trans fats and artificial sweeteners, have all been found to do harm to your digestive system, leading to symptoms such as gut inflammation and an increased risk of heart disease.
+Modern additions to our diets, such as food additives, trans fats and artificial sweeteners, have all been found to do harm to your digestion, leading to symptoms such as gut inflammation and an increased risk of heart disease.

 By transitioning your diet to one based on organic foods and easy, healthy recipes, you can begin to move away from a reliance on these foods.
 One place you can start is to remove unhealthy, junk food from your life.
 By getting the right vitamins into your body you can be certain that everything is working as it should do, and by adding some fiber to your diet you can help to keep everything moving along as it should do.
-A simple shift to a nutritional diet is an easy way of quickly aiding your digestive health.
+A simple shift to a nutritional diet is an easy way of quickly aiding your digestion.

 Start Exercising More